tinkercademy-bootcamp/chat-project-AK-AKIII/exercise-5/README.md

 - Here is one way to separate out the code into multiple files
 - Is this the best way to do it?
+  - I don't this might be the best way to
 - What are the advantages and disadvantages?

 ## Introduction to Namespace